wilsonfreitas/R-fixedincome/README.md

 - the value of the interest rate itself, a decimal number
-- the compounding regime of interest rate, that can be `simple`, `discrete` or `continuous` and we'll use `simple`.
+- the compounding regime of interest rate, that can be `simple`, `discrete` or `continuous`.
-- the day count rule which defines how interest is accrued over time, we have a few options and we'll start with `actual/360` where the days between two dates are calculated as the difference and the year is assumed to be 360 days.
+- the day count rule which defines how interest is accrued over time, we have a few options, for example, `actual/360` where the days between two dates are calculated as the difference and the year is assumed to be 360 days.
-- the calendar used to count the number of days between two dates of accrual, we will use the `actual` calendar that compute the Julian difference between two dates.
+- the calendar used to count the number of days between two dates, we have `actual` calendar that compute the difference between two dates.

 There is another important topic that wasn't declared here that is the *frequency* of interest.
-To make things simple `fixedincome` handles only with *annual* rates since this represents the great majority of rates used in financial market contracts, but this restriction can be reviewed in the future.
+To start with the things simple `fixedincome` handles only with *annual* rates since this represents the great majority of rates used in financial market contracts, but this restriction can be reviewed in the future.

 Given that let's declare an annual spot rate with a `simple` compounding, an `actual/360` and the `actual` calendar.